Having the best lenses for wedding photography will help you capture those special moments, no matter where they occur.

-- Nikon AF-S 35mm f/1.8 G ED: Wide, bright and lightweight.
+- Nikon AF-S 35mm f/1.8 G ED.
+Wide, bright and lightweight.
 This Nikon is a popular option for getting the wide shots of the wedding day.
-The lens sells for about $530.

-- Canon 35mm f/1.4 L USM: This Canon lens is a pricey $1,800 for a prime lens.
-But photographers who have shot with this wide lens praise its sharpness as well as that extra wide f/1.4 aperture.
+- Canon 35mm f/1.4 L II USM.
+This Canon lens is pricey for a prime.
+But photographers who have shot with it praise its sharpness as well as that extra-wide aperture.

-- Sigma 35mm f/1.4 Art (multiple mounts): The Sigma option still has a crazy wide f/1.4 without quite such a high price point.
-The lens sells for $899.
+- Sigma 35mm f/1.4 Art (multiple mounts).
+The Sigma option still has a crazy wide f/1.4 without quite such a high price point.

-- Fujifilm XF 23mm F2 R WR: This compact lens is the equivalent of a 35mm on a full frame camera.
+- Fujifilm XF 23mm F2 R WR.
+This compact lens is the equivalent of a 35mm on a full-frame camera.
 It’s known for its fast performance and bokeh.
-The lens sells for $450.

 Photographers with enough clients to support a big budget may have one lens in each category.
 They might even have a few duplicates as backups.
 Others may shoot with only two or three lenses.

 The choice of a focal length also varies based on style.
-Some photographers favour the separating power of a big lens.
-Others enjoy the storytelling feel of a wider lens that captures the full scene.
+Some favour the separating power of a big lens.
+Others enjoy the storytelling feel of a wide-angle that captures the full scene.

 Prioritise what focal lengths you need most for both your style and to capture every event of the day.